 5) Promote your work

 Burnout can stem as much from a lack of appreciation as it does from dealing with ever-changing budgets and crazy clients.
 A potential remedy for this situation is to promote your work.
-Wedding and event planners can suffer from a lack of appreciation because so many brides and clients don’t understand how hard we work and how much emotional connection we have to our work.
+Wedding and event planners can suffer from a lack of appreciation because so many brides and clients don’t understand how hard we work and how much emotional connection we have with our work.

 We have to work hard to make our talent known and show what we can do.
 Some ideas you can do include updating your blog with your latest work, add new photos to your Facebook page, Pin images from a recent wedding, submit your best wedding to a popular wedding blog, submit an event for an award, and update your portfolio.